10 Articles for 'Japan'

 Livedoor lists 11 major changes on the new website: Five out of those eleven are blog-related, such as a direct link to blogging, blog news, blog keywords, and blog ranking.

 With close to 2.5 million users, Livedoor is a leading blog service provider of Japan, the company claims.
 Focusing on blogging seems a right, almost inevitable choice for Livedoor: Japan's internet portal market is being dominated by Yahoo!
-Japan, a service that's so successful as to have even considered buying the whole Yahoo.
+Japan, a service that's so successful as to have even .

 Meanwhile, it's interesting to note that major portals in Asia are putting more and more focus on blogging.
 Korea's Naver is all about blog (so is the company's ex-CEO), Cyworld is launching a new blog service, and now Livedoor is essentially turning into a blog portal.
 This makes sense as user-generated content becomes the king, the tools to help users easily create content on the web becomes more important - and the first among those tools is, obviously, blog.
 In that regard, our company seems to be in the right business (Ehem, sorry about the navel-gazing.)